lutimoth/100_Days_Python_Portfolio/README.md

 - API usage
 - Using Turtle and creating GUIs with TKInter
 - JSON in Python
+- SMS with Twilio and emails using SMTP
 - Raising and understanding Error Messages